 They do not have to be earned, they cannot be taken away and they apply to everyone equally.
-Throughout the world these are known as human rights and have been laid out in the Universal Declaration of Human Rights.
+Throughout the world these are known as human rights, and they have been laid out in the Universal Declaration of Human Rights.

 All human rights laws apply equally to children and adults.
 Children and youth also have specific rights to protect them from discrimination or other threats that might make them vulnerable.
 Canada ratified the United Nations Convention on the Rights of the Child in 1991.
 This means Canada has acknowledged the value of children’s rights and is committed to upholding these rights.
 Canada and Canadians have an obligation to ensure that these rights are met.

-The document is very important because it makes it clear that children have human rights, individual identities and may sometimes be in need of protection.
+The document is very important because it makes it clear that children have rights and individual identities, and that they may sometimes be in need of protection.
 It also makes it clear that children and youth have the fundamental right to be seen and heard in the decision-making processes that impact their lives.
-More information can be found on the UNICEF site, in their “For Youth” section.
+More information can be found on the UNICEF site in their “For Youth” section.

 If you have a caseworker and are receiving designated services, you also have procedural rights under the Child, Youth and Family Enhancement Act.
-If you would like to speak to an Advocate about your rights please call us.
-See more about it here.
+If you would like to speak to an advocate about your rights, please call us.

 If you have a caseworker and are receiving services you should know about your special rights.
-Click here to find out more about your rights.
 If you need help with your rights, including having your voice heard, an advocate can help you — please call our office!

 If you have a caseworker and are receiving designated services, you also have rights under the Child, Youth and Family Enhancement Act.
-If you would like to speak to one of our Aboriginal Engagement Consultants or an Advocate about your rights please call us.
+If you would like to speak about your rights with one of our Indigenous Engagement consultants or an advocate, please call us.